donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 # A Simple or Complex Image Gallery

-Ther are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/).
+Ther are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/)

+* This post is still a work in progress!

 The First is a Simple Gallery that Loops throught all images in a folder resizing the display image online and using the origional image in LightGallery.

-The Second is driven off of a data yml file a hard way to do it but it gives you a mobie responsive srcset, using 5 image sizes.
+The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a srcset but for a lightgallery responsive display, using 5 image sizes.

-If there is any confusion to the contents of this post add a comment below or go to the repo at: Donald Boultons [Github Repo](https://github.com/donaldboulton/DWB) and view the code, see both my Simple and Complex Gallerys in action on my Gallery Page.
+If there is any confusion to the contents of this post add a comment below or go to the repo at: Donald Boultons [Github Repo](https://github.com/donaldboulton/DWB) and view the code, see both my Simple and Complex CAT Gallerys in action on my Gallery Page.

 ## Config and folder structure

-The config yml should look simular to the below if your gallery.md files are in a folder name photography
+The config yml should look simular to the below if your gallery.md files are in a folder named, photography no underscore as _photography.

 ```yml
 # Collections